 Today, Bill.com is mainly competing with legacy manual processes and software companies like SAP (NYSE:SAP) that primarily focus on large enterprises.

-As you can see below, Bill.com's revenue growth has been impressive over the last year, growing from quarterly revenue of $42.1 million, to $78.2 million.
+As you can see below, Bill.com's revenue growth has been incredible over the last year, growing from quarterly revenue of $46.2 million, to $116.4 million.

-This was another standout quarter with the revenue up a splendid 85.8% year on year.
-On top of that, revenue increased $18.5 million quarter on quarter, a very strong improvement on the $5.69 million increase in Q3 2021, and a sign of acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 151% year on year.
+On top of that, revenue increased $38.1 million quarter on quarter, a very strong improvement on the $18.5 million increase in Q4 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.

-Analysts covering the company are expecting the revenues to grow 68.3% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 83.9% over the next twelve months, although estimates are likely to change post earnings.

-You can see below that Bill.com reported 121,200 customers at the end of the quarter, an increase of 5,600 on last quarter.
-That is a bit slower customer growth than last quarter but still in line with what we are used to seeing lately, suggesting that the company still has decent sales momentum.
+You can see below that Bill.com reported 126,800 customers at the end of the quarter, an increase of 5,600 on last quarter.
+That's in line with the customer growth we have seen over the last couple of quarters, suggesting that the company can maintain its current sales momentum.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 74% in Q4.
+Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74.3% in Q1.

 That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that Bill.com is doing a good job controlling costs and is not under a pressure from competition to lower prices.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on Bill.com’s balance sheet, but we note that with a market capitalization of $20.6 billion and more than $1.16 billion in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has been burning cash over the last twelve months it is worth keeping an eye on Bill.com’s balance sheet, but we note that with a market capitalization of $30 billion and more than $2.83 billion in cash, the company has the capacity to continue to prioritize growth over profitability.

 We were impressed by how strongly Bill.com outperformed analysts’ revenue expectations this quarter.
 And we were also excited to see the really strong revenue growth.
-On the other hand, there was a slight slowdown in customer growth.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 3.84% on the results and currently trades at $227 per share.
+Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
+The company is up 11.1% on the results and currently trades at $325.95 per share.

 Is Now The Time?

 Bill.com may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 There are a number of reasons why we think Bill.com is a great business.
-For a start, its revenue growth has been impressive, and that growth rate is even expected to increase in the short term.
-On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its strong gross margins suggest it can operate profitably and sustainably.
+For a start, its revenue growth has been exceptional, and analysts believe that sort of growth is sustainable for now.
+And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its strong gross margins suggest it can operate profitably and sustainably.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.